bhauman/figwheel-main/docs/docs/scripting_api.md

 There are a couple of things to notice at this point.
-If you check the console of the browser window that the `dev` application is running in.
+If you check the console of the browser window that the `dev` application is running in you will notice that the word `"hey"` is printed out.
 You should also notice that you're ClojureScript REPL is utilizing Rebel Readline.

 You can now quit the `dev` REPL and launch a REPL into `admin`.